gdorelo/holberton-system_engineering-devops/README.md

-Repository created on day 3 for the Shell projectRepository created on day 3 for the Shell project
+Repository created on day 3 for the Shell project